iamalittletester/thewaiter/README.md

 ```java
 private waiter waiter = new waiter();
 ```
-In the test itself, just call the method you need from the waiter class.
+In the TestWaiter itself, just call the method you need from the waiter class.
 Some examples:
 ```java
  waiter.get(theUrl, theDriverInstance);